-- This green LED indicates that there is a valid 6 Hz pulse connected to the 6 Hz reference input BNC. - ANC This green LED indicates that there is Ancillary Timecode or RP215 Film Ancillary data on the input video. - LTC This green LED indicates that there is Linear Timecode connected to the LTC IN XLR connector. - VITC This green LED indicates that there is VITC present on the Standard definition Video Input. (feature not implemented at the time of writing.)
+- 6 Hz: This green LED will be On when there is a valid 6 Hz pulse connected to the 6 Hz reference input BNC. - ANC: This green LED will be On when there is Ancillary Timecode or RP215 Film Ancillary data on the input high definition video input. - LTC: This green LED will be On when there is Linear Timecode connected to the LTC IN XLR connector. - VITC: This green LED will be On when there is VITC present on the standard definition video Input.